-These products are generally designed for sophisticated investors whose investment strategies are significantly more complicated than that simply buy and hold strategy of the average investor.
-Such products are designed to address specific needs for large, sophisticated investment managers, day traders and other financial professionals.
+Many times, these complex products are designed to address specific needs for large, sophisticated investment managers, day traders and other financial professionals.
 This means that products like these should rarely, if ever, be sold to average investors with more conservative needs or goals.
 Malecki Law defective securities product lawyers are here to navigate these treacherous waters.

 - These products are designed to trade like stocks but at multiples of their target index.
 In other words, a Triple-Leveraged ETF that follows the S&P 500 would be designed to return three times the return on an investment in the S&P 500 index itself, but also incur three times the loss if the S&P 500 went down.
 These products are designed to be day-traded, not held long term.
 Because of the way the products are structured and readjusted, long term investments in these products will only return a loss in the long-term.

 - Non-Traded Private Placements

-These are highly illiquid, oftentimes very speculative investments.
+- These are highly illiquid, oftentimes very speculative investments.
 This category includes Real Estate Investment Trusts (REITs) and Oil and Natural Gas Limited Partnerships.
 Once the investment is made, it can be exceedingly difficult for the investor to cash out of the investment without paying a large penalty or incurring a substantial loss.